AlexRmlt/ethicbot-rasa/data/nlu.md

 - Extremely negative
 - the are rather negative
 - totally negative
+- rather negative
+- Could be negative, considering the possibility that he might not be saved

 ## intent:neutral
+- Nothing will happen.
+It will be the status quo
 - It would be ok, neither positive nor negative consequences
 - That would have neither positive nor negative effects
 - It would be okay for him, no negative or positive consequences